mscdw/Duke-Backend/System Diagram.md

     - 2 Collectors
     - 1 Hub
     - 1 Threat Intel Engine
-    - +1 MongoDB container if DocumentDB is not used
   - Each container requires 4 vCPU (`4000m`) and 16 GiB memory (`16384Mi`).

 - **Authentication:** Azure Entra will be used for authentication.